oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * An ArrayOf, Map, or MapOf instance MUST be considered valid iff it contains at least *minv* and no more than *maxv* elements.

 #### 3.2.1.8 Default Value
-*default* - Reserved for future use.

-*Note: Intended to specify the value a receiving application uses for a field that is optional and not transmitted.*
+The *default* option is reserved for future use.
+It is intended to specify the value a receiving application uses for an optional field if an instance does not include its value.

 ### 3.2.2 Field Options
 Field options apply to each field within a type definition.
 Each option in Table 3-4 is a structural element of the type definition.